taskolib/taskolib/README.md

-Taskomat Library
+Taskolib Library
 ================

-The Taskomat library helps automating processes.
+The Taskolib library helps to automate processes.
 Its main automatization unit is a sequence of steps which are executed in order or through control flow statements.
 The behavior of each step is defined in the LUA scripting language.